Lars Anderson (baseball): Kōchi Fighting Dogs

 In March 2017, Anderson joined the Kōchi Fighting Dogs of the Shikoku Island League Plus independent league.

 Sydney Blue Sox

 Anderson signed with the Sydney Blue Sox of the Australian Baseball League for the 2017/18 season.

 Solingen Alligators

 In March 2018, Anderson signed with the Solingen Alligators of the Baseball Bundesliga, Germany's premier baseball league.
-He became a free agent following the season.
-He retired in the offseason.
+He became a free agent following the season, and later retired in the offseason.

 Personal life

 Anderson is a co-owner of Birdman Bats along with former Red Sox teammate Ryan Kalish.
 Anderson has been an owner of Birdman Bats since 2016.